simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

   * Ask the user for consent, before the user is sent back to a service.
   * Implement basic Access Control on the IdP (not neccessarily a good idea), limiting access for some users to some SPs.

-Be aware that Authentication Proccessing Filters do replace some of the preivous features in SimpleSAMLphp, named:
+Be aware that Authentication Proccessing Filters do replace some of the previous features in SimpleSAMLphp, named:

   * `attributemap`
   * `attributealter`